stijlist/enough/README.md

 Come up with a strategy for optionally re-scaling the chart when updates to parameters make it too large or small to read.

+When the chart changes sizes due to changes to inputs, first expand the chart out with an animation, then scale down with an animation.

 Enable the user to compare different possibilities - implement snapshot functionality, and display snapshots (perhaps as scaled-down versions of the chart UI).

 Todos: